-- In Wisconsin, the prohibition against disbarred and suspended attorneys applies only if they are suspended or disbarred "for disciplinary reasons or medical incapacity".
+\- In Wisconsin, the prohibition against disbarred and suspended attorneys applies only if they are suspended or disbarred "for disciplinary reasons or medical incapacity".
 The comment makes clear that if the lawyer is suspended or disbarred for any reason in his or her primary jurisdiction of practice, then he or she is not eligible.
+Most states, however, have not added this language.